bennycheung/bennycheung.github.io/_posts/2018-10-08-existential-hack-with-docker.md

 This article points to one of the design intension is rapid development of data-oriented services.
 After understanding the basic of Docker deployment, this article offers a [Starter Framework using Flask/PostgreSQL/Docker](https://github.com/bennycheung/Flask-DB-Docker) can be used to rapidly construct any data-oriented service with a database backend.
-From a greater background scheme, this article prepares the reader for a greater architectural composition of the future system.
+From a larger background scheme, this article prepares the reader for a greater architectural composition of the future system.
 <!--excerpt.end-->

 ![Personal Identity]({{ site.baseurl }}images/existential-crisis-with-microservices-using-docker/Personal_Identity.jpg)